CHILD CUSTODY LAWYER IN TAMPA

 Ms. Lasley will apply the many factors considered by the court in developing the parenting plan to your specific case.
 She will persuasively present the parenting plan to the court that is in the best interests of your child(ren).

 The court considers what is in the best interests of the child when making all decisions regarding children.

-At Mindi Lasley, P.A., we aggressively represent you and your children’s best interests.
+At the firm of Tampa Family & Divorce Lawyer Mindi Lasley, we aggressively represent you and your children’s best interests.